ckreutz/crisscrossed-blog/_posts/2014-12-18-introduction-social-and-open-innovation.markdown

 <img src="/images/2014/factory.jpg">
 <br><a href="https://www.flickr.com/photos/okfde/9504005190">OKF DE (CC)</a>

 The result is a growing ecosystem for open and social innovation bringing together various actors from the for-profit and non-profit sector.
 Open events such as hackathons host programmers and other skilled people for a day or a weekend to tackle specific challenges.
-Such as the Energy Hackday in Berlin, organized by The Open Knowledge Foundation Germany in cooperation with the utility Vattenfall.
+Such as the Energy Hackday in Berlin, organized by The Open Knowledge Foundation Germany in cooperation with Vattenfall.
 At the main event, people developed new ideas using electric consumption data.
 Before and after the event, Vattenfall worked with different audiences on product ideas and consumer transparency.
 Similar events have taken place within the open government field.
 Public administrations have opened their doors to programmers to develop better citizen services such as mobile apps.
 It is worth mentioning that social innovation transcends these offline events – the collaboration does not end at the event; in contrary, all participants continue to be connected through social networks, on which they keep on collaborating after the event.

 ## How Does it Work?
 Open Innovation in Different Steps

 Open innovation itself is not complex but the social dynamic behind it can be.
 A methodology is not always necessary; what is needed instead is an environment, in which people can share ideas as freely as possible with intensive feedback and collaboration.
-In itself, open innovation is a lot about experimenting and finding the right bestfit approach for each context and challenge.
+In itself, open innovation is a lot about experimenting and finding the right best-fit approach for each context and challenge.
 The following are different steps on how to plan, engage and get results through open innovation.

 ## Focus and Goals

 An open innovation process does not necessarily convey an already visualized end solution or product.
 Those are normally established or developed throughout the process – with the use of Q&A, brainstorming sessions, discussions, etc. Having a specific and well defined challenge is important to carry out a productive and uncomplicated process and obtain the best results.

-The following tips will help you estipulate in a clear way your challenge:
+The following tips will help you start in a clear way your challenge:

 - The challenge: Start describing it in broader terms and gradually move onto more specific details.
 The more specific your challenge is, the better others understand it and the better feedback you will obtain.
 More feedback is not always better feedback.